sagnikb/2022_microsoft_ionq_challenge/README.md

 <!--PacMan has been designed originally as an antidote to the games with violent themes.
 This game is very simple yet alluring to be used for educational purposes.
 Pacman eats dots in a maze to score points.
 It avoids the ghosts to be alive in the game.
 In return it increase the cumulative score.-->

 We have utilized the simple game of Pacman to illustrate and understand the complex concepts of Quantum Mechanics.
-We made this for IQuHACK 2022!
+We made this for the **IonQ + Microsoft Joint Challenge @ MIT iQuHACK 2022**!

 <!--
 Setup: